-We are participants in an arrangement with an offshore drilling company whereby we provide management and marketing services (or the MSA) for certain of its rigs.
-Per the MSA, for stacked rigs we earn a daily service fee and are entitled to reimbursement of direct costs incurred in accordance with the agreement.
-The daily service fee revenue is recognized in line with the contractual rate billed for the services provided and is reported in "Contract drilling revenue" in our unaudited Condensed Consolidated Statements of Operations.
-We record the revenue relating to reimbursed expenses at the gross amount incurred and billed to the rig owner, as "Revenues related to reimbursable expenses" in our unaudited Condensed Consolidated Statements of Operations.
+We are participants in In 2021, we entered into an arrangement with an offshore drilling company whereby we would provide management and marketing services (or the MSA) MMSA for certain of its their rigs.
+Per the MSA, The MMSA provided for stacked rigs we earn (i) a daily service fixed fee, based on status of the drilling rig, (ii) marketing fees based on a percentage of the earned dayrate of a drilling contract secured by us on behalf of the rig owner, (iii) a variable management fee and are entitled to (iv) reimbursement of direct costs incurred in accordance with the agreement, cost incurred.
+The daily service fee revenue is fixed and variable fees were recognized in line with the contractual rate billed for the services provided and is reported in "Contract drilling revenue" drilling revenue in our unaudited Condensed Consolidated Statements of Operations.
+We record Revenue related to the revenue relating to reimbursed reimbursement of expenses at the gross amount incurred and billed to the rig owner were recorded as "Revenues related to reimbursable expenses" in our unaudited Condensed Consolidated Statements of Operations.
 In April 2023, we received notice of termination of the marketing arrangement for the managed rigs, which will be effective in the third quarter of 2023.
 However, termination of the marketing arrangement does not impact the management services that we provide under the MSA.

 The managed rigs West Auriga and West Vela commenced operations in the U.S. Gulf of Mexico (or GOM) in 2022.
-Both rigs are currently under contract; however, we expect each rig to complete their respective contracts in 2024.
+Both rigs are currently under contract; however, we expect each rig to complete their respective We may enter into certain drilling contracts in 2024.

 Upon commencement of drilling operations, the MSA for both rigs was suspended and replaced by a charter agreement for the duration of the drilling contracts.
-We entered into the drilling contract directly with the customer and recognize revenue under the terms of the contract.
-We report such revenue as "Contract drilling revenue" in our unaudited Condensed Consolidated Statements of Operations.
-In addition, we have determined that the charter arrangement is an operating lease, and the related charter fee has been reported as lease expense within "Contract drilling, excluding depreciation" in our unaudited Condensed Consolidated Statements of Operations.
+We entered into the drilling contract directly with the customer a customer.
+We are considered principal or agent of these transactions and recognize revenue under the terms of the contract.
+We report such revenue.
+Such amounts are reported as "Contract drilling revenue" drilling" revenue in our unaudited Condensed Consolidated Statements of Operations.
+In addition, we charter the related drilling rig from the rig owner to satisfy our performance obligation under the contract.
+We have determined that the arrangement to charter the rig is an operating lease, and the related charter fee has been reported as lease expense within "Contract drilling, excluding depreciation" in our unaudited Condensed Consolidated Statements of Operations.